This topic describes how to use the INSERT OVERWRITE and INSERT INTO statements to update table data.

-- When you insert data into a partition, partitioning columns cannot exist in the
+- If you insert data into a partition, partitioning columns cannot be included in the

 SELECTclause.
 In the following example, an error is returned because

-sale_date,regionis a partitioning column that cannot exist in an INSERT statement for a static partition.
+sale_date,regionis a partitioning column that cannot be included in an INSERT statement for a static partition.

 insert overwrite table sale_detail_insert partition (sale_date='2013', region='china') select shop_name, customer_id, total_price, sale_date, region from sale_detail;

-partitionmust be constants, not expressions.
+partitionis not an expression but a constant.
 The following example shows an incorrect usage.

 insert overwrite table sale_detail_insert partition (sale_date=datepart('2016-09-18 01:10:00', 'yyyy') , region='china') select shop_name, customer_id, total_price from sale_detail;